 The purpose of the proposed action and alternatives is to implement actions that would achieve and maintain wild horse and burro populations to be within the established AMLs for the Twin Peaks HMA over a period of 10 years.
-These actions would allow the BLM to achieve management goals and objectives of attaining low AML, slow the current population growth rate, and restore and maintain a thriving natural ecological balance within the Twin Peaks HMA.
+These actions would allow the BLM to achieve management goals and objectives of attaining and maintaining wild horse and burros populations within AML range, slow the current population growth rate through use of population growth suppression methods, and restore and maintain a thriving natural ecological balance within the Twin Peaks HMA.

-This action is needed to protect rangeland resources from undue or unnecessary degradation and restore a thriving natural ecological balance and multiple-use relationship on BLM-administered public lands in the area consistent with the provisions of Section 3(b)(2) of the Wild Free-Roaming Horses and Burros Act of 1971, as amended (Wild Horse and Burro Act).
+This action is needed to protect rangeland resources from undue or unnecessary degradation and restore a thriving natural ecological balance and multiple-use relationship on BLM-administered public lands in the area consistent with the provisions of Section 3(b)(2) of the Wild Free-Roaming Horses and Burros Act of 1971, as amended (Wild Horse and Burro Act).1